- HR Management

 Follow the law

 It’s a legal requirement to inform all employees about your business policies, and an employee handbook allows you to do this all in one place.
+No wonder we have included it in our HR basics!

 Make the handbook easily accessible and have everyone sign an acknowledgment form to confirm they’ve read it all.
 This way, you’ll be protected if something goes wrong (for example, an unfair dismissal claim is brought against you), as you’ll be able to prove you made employees aware of your policies from the start.